DeSantis argues he’s top Trump alternative even as ex-president’s indictment overshadows 2024 race

 But direct criticism of Trump over the criminal indictment might alienate the former president’s core supporters, which his rivals are out to convert.
 That is especially true for DeSantis, who is continuing to criticize Trump while attempting to position himself as the field’s most conservative choice, but also has opted to slam the case against Trump rather than overtly trying to capitalize from it.

-“One of the things that flows from that is this increasing weaponization of these federal agencies against people they don’t like,” DeSantis said Saturday.
+“One of the things that flows from that is this increasing weaponization of these federal agencies against people they don’t like,” DeSantis said.
 He didn’t mention Trump or the indictment specifically but added, “On day one you’ll have a new director of the FBI.
 We’re going to use our authority to hold people accountable.”

 On policy matters, DeSantis has gradually ramped up criticism of Trump, though not directly by name, for rejecting the idea of changes to Social Security and Medicare spending.
 The former president has rejected the idea of cuts to the programs.